EU wrangles over new Brexit delay sought by May

 If Britain does not elect EU lawmakers, it must leave, with or without a deal, on June 1, according to a draft summit agreement seen by Reuters.
 Otherwise, it would leave as soon as it ratifies the deal, or without one when the extension ends.

-Macron, however, is seeking a further summit once it is clearer whether early ratification or a British EU election is happening or not.
+Macron, however, is seeking a further summit once it is clearer whether or not there will be an early ratification, or a British EU election.

 Macron fears “blackmail” by pro-Brexit Conservatives seeking to take over from May and is arguing that, to extend its membership beyond June, Britain must formally forswear its right to block key decisions taken by the other 27 member states, notably on the EU budget and key executive appointments.

-Paris wants to stipulate that, if granted an extension to, say, the end of this year, a new British government would be unable to leave earlier unless it signed up to the Withdrawal Agreement, something Europeans know May’s rivals are unwilling to do.
+Paris wants to stipulate that, if granted an extension to, say, the end of this year, any British government would be unable to leave earlier unless it signed up to the Withdrawal Agreement, something May’s rivals are unwilling to do.

-In preparatory meetings, diplomats say, all governments have seen pros and cons to shorter and longer extensions.
-Both the French and German envoys spoke on Tuesday in favor of using a short delay to keep pressure on London to reach a deal.

-The Dutch, among others, argued that a long extension would increase pressure on pro-Brexit critics of May’s deal to accept it for fear that a long delay would increase the chances of Britain staying in the EU.
+In preparatory meetings, the Dutch, among others, argued that a long extension would increase pressure on pro-Brexit critics of May’s deal to accept it for fear that a long delay would increase the probability of Britain staying in the EU.

 EU leaders are exasperated with May’s handling of a tortuous and potentially expensive divorce that many feel is a distraction from ensuring the bloc can hold its own beside the United States and China on trade and other issues.

-Once she has addressed the 27, May will have to withdraw while they debate.
+After addressing the 27, May was due to withdraw while they debated.
 At the March summit, she spent the evening in Britain’s delegation rooms in the EU summit building while the others dined together.
-Once they reached their conclusions, she met Tusk for a briefing before they were made public.
+Once they reached their conclusions, she was briefed by Tusk before they were made public.

 The Northern Irish party that props up May’s minority government said she was embarrassing the United Kingdom.